jpanneton/jpanneton.github.io/_posts/2022-05-05-the-perfect-frequency-splitter-debunked.md

 Finally, as you might have guessed, it introduces a noticeable delay.
 This might be fine for the final mastering stages but is often not viable in a live context where MIDI input is involved (low latency).
 That's why it's usually never used for individual track processing.

 So, the almost perfect frequency splitter should be implemented using the proposed phase cancellation technique, but with linear phase filters (to preserve phase).
 The phase cancellation trick will allow to cancel out pre-ringing as well as potential low-frequency imprecisions, and the usage of linear phase filters will prevent the introduction of unwanted frequencies when canceling (as discussed above).
 In the end, the additional delay will be the only price to pay for such a splitter.

+Dan Worrall also has a [video](https://www.youtube.com/watch?v=951MnO8M1Qs) on the subject if you want to check that out.

+## Final considerations

+No matter which technique is being used, there are some considerations we need to keep in mind that apply to all of them.
+In general, creating static frequency splitters like these may lead to phase issues when processing the bands with phase-altering effects.
+Since the effects are only applied to some bands and not all, the phase response of each band may become out-of-sync with the others, which may introduce unexpected results when combined back together.
+That's why we can't naively nest frequency splitters to generate more bands (as we've seen in [The standard frequency splitter](#the-standard-frequency-splitter) section).

+Because of that, it's generally recommended to use your ears or use effects that are phase agnostic.
+Sometimes, the difference is minimal, and other times it can be more obvious.
+Pro-MB and others work by using dynamic modes which only alter the phase response proportionally to the amount of gain difference, but this technique only works for their specific use case (multiband compression).
+Otherwise, we can treat the splitter as an effect itself and not care about any of this.

+All in all, I usually use this sort of trick for individual sound design / processing, rather than mixing and bus processing (main groups, master, etc.).
+I would advise not using it on punchy or low-frequency elements as well, such as the kick and the sub-bass.
+If you do, try to avoid using too low crossovers and make sure to use your ears.

 ## Conclusion